MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/analysis/parallelization.rst

 New methods in ``AnalysisBase``
 -------------------------------

 From a user point of new, there are no new (non-trivial) methods.
-Meaning, if you want to write your own analysis class, you still have to implement only ``_prepare``, ``_single_frame`` and ``_conclude``.
-However, from a developer point of view, there are few:
+If you want to write your own analysis class, you still have to implement only ``_prepare``, ``_single_frame`` and ``_conclude``.
+However, from a developer point of view, there are a few new methods:

 #. :meth:`MDAnalysis.analysis.base.AnalysisBase._define_run_frames`
 #. :meth:`MDAnalysis.analysis.base.AnalysisBase._prepare_sliced_trajectory`